y-u-a-n-l-i/Climate_NeRF/README.md

 - Dowload plane parameters [here](https://uofi.box.com/s/pawqf4qmwpxcic09fk9sybc285r3yrrc), which are used in flood simulation.
 Please put the scene-specific `plane.npy` in the folder of dataset (e.g. `TanksAndTempleBG/Playground/plane.npy`)

 ## 🌦️Usage
-The configurations of each scene could be adjusted in the config file in `configs/`, and we provide partial training/rendering/simulation scripts under `scripts/`.
+The configuration of each scene could be adjusted in the config files under `configs/`, and we provide partial training/rendering/simulation scripts under `scripts/`.

 In the following we use TanksAndTemple Playground scene as example, please edit the paths, experiment names accordingly.
 You can also run all the following together with `bash scripts/tanks/playground.sh`, and the output images and videos are under `results/`.